kris-geyer/pegLog/README.md

 Android SDK version 8.1 interferes with data collection and affects many applications that rely on background operations.
 This may be the result of a bug in this version of Android, which may be patched shortly.

-This does not affect the majoirty of devices running Android SDK versions 8.0.0 and 9.0.0.
+This does not affect the majoirty of devices, which currently run Android SDK 8.0.0 or earlier.

-We are working on a fix , but users should upgrade to SDK 9.0.0 if possible.
+We are working on a fix.